Kaieteur Falls — Visitor Guide 2026

 - Rupununi Savannahs — Jaguar tracking, giant otters, indigenous villages

-- Georgetown — Colonial architecture, markets, museums
+- Georgetown — Colonial architecture, Stabroek Market, museums, nightlife

-A typical Guyana itinerary might be: 2 nights Georgetown → Kaieteur day trip → 3-4 nights Rupununi → 2 nights Iwokrama → fly out.
+Sample itinerary: 2 nights Georgetown → Kaieteur day trip → 3-4 nights Rupununi → 2 nights Iwokrama → fly out.
 For help booking flights to Guyana, check our airline guide.

 Frequently Asked Questions